-- 2.5.1 The Chief Executive and Chief Financial Officer shall monitor and ensure compliance with all relevant laws, codes and contractual obligations governing the conduct of countering fraud and corruption. - 2.5.2 The Foundation Trust shall designate a suitable person to carry out the duties of the Local Counter Fraud Specialist as specified by the Department of Health Fraud and Corruption Manual and guidance. - 2.5.3 The Local Counter Fraud Specialist shall report to the Foundation Trust Chief Financial Officer and shall work with staff from NHS Protect and the Regional Counter Fraud team where possible in accordance with the Department of Health Fraud and Corruption Manual. - 2.5.4 The Local Counter Fraud Specialist will provide a written report to the Audit Committee, at least annually, on counter fraud work within the Foundation Trust.
+- 2.5.1 The Chief Executive and Chief Financial Officer shall monitor and ensure compliance with all relevant laws, codes and contractual obligations governing the conduct of countering fraud and corruption. - 2.5.2 The Trust shall nominate a suitable person to carry out the duties of the Local Counter Fraud Specialist (LCFS) in accordance with relevant Counter Fraud Standards for Providers. - 2.5.3 The LCFS shall report to the Chief Financial Officer and shall work with staff at the NHS Counter Fraud Authority in accordance with the NHS Anti-Crime Manual. - 2.5.4 The Local Counter Fraud Specialist will provide a written report to the Audit Committee, at least annually, on counter fraud work within the Foundation Trust.